flutterap59/flutterap_event_calendar/README.md

 ## Features

-Event calendar with the ability to move, add and edit events
+Event calendar with the ability to move,drag , add and edit events

 ## Add event
 ![](assets/gifs/calender1_gif.gif)